 Discharge in Catamaran Brook remains primarily groundwater-sourced throughout the year (Caissie et al., 1996).
-Because of the high degree of baseflow contributions, the water temperature of Catamaran Brook is generally considerably lower than that of the main stem of the Little Southwest Miramichi River, which has a high width to depth ratio and responds rapidly to solar radiation (Caissie et al., 2007).
-Juvenile Atlantic salmon (salmo salar) have been documented seeking thermal refuge in the coldwater plume at the mouth of Catamaran Brook during high temperature events (Breau et al., 2007).
-During a heat wave in 2010, very dense fish aggregations (> 10 000 fish) were observed in nearby thermal refugia within the Little Southwest Miramichi River (T. Linnansaari, UNB, personal communication, 2013).
+Thus, the summer water temperature of Catamaran Brook is generally considerably lower than that of the main stem of the Little Southwest Miramichi River, which has a high width to depth ratio and responds rapidly to solar radiation (Caissie et al., 2007).
+Juvenile Atlantic salmon (Salmo salar) have been documented seeking thermal refuge in the cold-water plume at the mouth of Catamaran Brook during high temperature events (Breau et al., 2007).
+During a heat wave in 2010, very dense fish aggregations (> 10000 fish) were observed in nearby thermal refugia within the Little